dreamportdev/Osdev-Notes/06_Userspace/03_Handling_Interrupts.md

 *Why is getting back into supervisor mode on x86_64 so long-winded?* It's an easy question to ask.
 The answer is a combination of two things: legacy compatibility, and security.
 The security side is easy to understand.
 The idea with switching stacks on interrupts is to prevent leaking kernel data to user programs.
 Since the kernel may process sensitive data inside of an interrupt, that data may be left on the stack.
 Of course a user program can't really know when it's been interrupted and there might be valuable kernel data on the stack to scan for, but it's not impossible.
 There have already been several exploits that work like this.
 So switching stacks is an easy way to prevent a whole class of security issues.

-As for the legacy part? `X86` is an old architecture, oringinally it had no concept of rings or protection of any kind.
+As for the legacy part? `X86` is an old architecture, originally it had no concept of rings or protection of any kind.
 There have been many attempts to introduce new levels of security into the architecture over time, resulting in what we have now.
 However for all that, it does leave us with a process that is quite flexible, and provides a lot of possibilities in how interrupts can be handled.

 ## The How